slate-colebank/ros-lab-2/README.md

 ## Assignment

 1. Launch the simulation.
-You should see a two-wheeled robot in a maze-type environment.
-Two windows launch:  the Gazebo simulation of a differential drive robot in a maze and RViz, a ROS program that visualizes topics such as pose and odometry estimates and sensor readings.
+Two windows should launch:  the Gazebo simulation of a differential drive robot in a maze and RViz, a ROS program that visualizes topics such as pose and odometry estimates and sensor readings.
    - **Note:** Each time you launch the simulation, to you need to press the arrow-shaped "Play" button in the lower left hand corner of the Gazebo simulator.
    - In a new terminal running ROS2, run the command